Montreal slows down as autumn draws to a close. It’s the start of siesta season, long afternoons by the window watching the snow fall.

 How?
 One-time workshops start at $55, and weekly workshops start at $180 for two weeks.

-Enjoy the workshop!
+Enjoy your workshop!